-On behalf of the President, the Conference Chairs, and the Local Organizing Committee, we wish you a warm welcome to fNIRS2020, the 6th biannual meeting of the Society of functional Near-Infrared Spectroscopy (SfNIRS), to be held in Boston, Massachusetts, October 11 – 14, 2020.
-Following the tradition of previous biannual meetings, fNIRS2020 will bring together scientists from all over the the world working on the development and use of fNIRS.
+On behalf of the President, the Conference Chairs, and the Local Organizing Committee, we wish you a warm welcome to fNIRS2020, the 6th biennial meeting of the Society of functional Near-Infrared Spectroscopy (SfNIRS), to be held in Boston, Massachusetts, October 11 – 14, 2020.
+Following the tradition of previous biennial meetings, fNIRS2020 will bring together more than 500 scientists from all over the world working on the development and use of fNIRS.
 The meeting will span the topics of hardware development, data analysis and algorithms, computational neuroscience and neuroscience applications, clinical applications, neonatal, pediatric applications and neurodevelopment neuroscience, cognitive and social neuroscience, and global fNIRS.
 Our goal is to present the cutting edge technology and novel discoveries of the field.

 The conference will be hosted by Boston University in the George Sherman Union.
 The GSU is located in the center of Boston University Campus., and it is walking distance from downtown Boston, Harvard University, MIT and Harvard Medical School campuses.